madihabdul/madihabdul/README.md

 * Data Science
 * Theory of Mind

-Currently Learning:
+Learning:
-* WebGl and 3D Graphics
+* WebGl and 3D graphics
 * Making games in Unity
 * Working with public data and creating dashboards
 * Creating SQL databases for the space colony ARC